Yacynte/Monocular-Visual-Odometry/README.md

 # Monocular (Inertial) Visual Odometry for Drones

 This project focuses on developing a monocular (inertial) visual odometry system for drone navigation.
 The goal is to provide accurate and robust localization capabilities using only visual and inertial sensor data.
+Please Understand that this is an ongoing project and some files may be missing

 ## Overview